charperthetus/test/README.md

 HTML client interface for Savanna 4

+## Prerequisites
+1. Git
+2. Ruby (gems)
+3. Sencha CMD
+4. Maven (and a settings.xml from [Artifactory](http://artifactory))
+5. Node.js
+6. Phantom.js (optional)

+For Mac users, a bulk of this can be aquired by downloading X-Code and installing Developer Tools.
+Things like git, ruby and maven will be added.

 ## Installation

 Once you have cloned this repos, you will need to go into `src/` and run `npm install` which will get everything set up for you to be able to use [Node.js](http://nodejs.org/) as your server (of course this assumes you have Node.js](http://nodejs.org/) installed).
 If you are using Idea12 you should have the Node.js plug-in already available.
 If not, it is a standard IntelliJ plugin.